Piggybacking, meant to jump-start credit, can backfire

 That downside risk is becoming more important, especially for young people.
-That's because becoming an authorized user on a parent or other adult's account will be one of the few alternatives for people under 21 to get credit cards once the new Credit CARD Act of 2009 fully takes effect Feb.
-22, 2010.
+That's because becoming an authorized user on a parent or other adult's account has become one of the few alternatives for people under 21 to get credit cards, since the advent of the Credit CARD Act of 2009 in 2010.

 - "How is your credit, Mom and Dad?"

 - "Are you making your payments on time?"

 " ...
 [S]tudents have to know more than they are likely to know about their parents' finances," says Gail Hillebrand, an attorney and consumer advocate with Consumers Union, the nonprofit publisher of Consumer Reports magazine.
 She acknowledges quizzing parents about their financial health can be difficult conversations, "especially if Mom and Dad are writing checks for tuition ...
 It's an awkward situation."

 |Getting off a 'piggyback'|

 Young adults need not be saddled with their parents' bad credit records if they are authorized users on accounts.
 They can call the credit card issuer to request immediate removal from the account.
 The primary account holder's payment history will then no longer appear on the young person's credit report.
 But the bad news is that young adults will again have no credit record if they haven't established some credit history of their own.

 She notes parents may hide their true financial situation out of embarrassment or in an attempt to shield their hard-studying children from extra stress.

 "If you suspect that's an issue, it probably means you don't want to be an authorized user on that account anymore," says Hillebrand.